MarcosVel/MarcosVel/README.md

 ### I'm a Front-End Engineer 👨🏼‍💻

-- 🎓 BTech degree in Systems Analysis and Development
-- 📚 Post-graduate student in Data Science and Machine Learning
+- 🎓 Postgraduate degree in Data Science and Machine Learning
 - 📱 Working as a Mobile Front-end Engineer
-- 🎯 Looking to learn more about React Native with TypeScript
+- 🎯 Looking to learn more about React Native and Deep Learning
 - 🥅 2023 Goals: Complete ignite bootcamp of React Native ⚛️

 ### Connect with me: